 2. The less obvious it is from your email that you in fact have a free and legal MP3 available, the less likely I am to read it and/or listen to any music.
 If you only have a stream, on SoundCloud or anywhere else, with no download option, I can listen but I can’t consider the song for a review.
 Note that while Fingertips will host MP3s, I prefer that there exists online a permanent link to a free and legal MP3.
 If Fingertips is going to host the file, I need the download to be directly accessible, without strings attached (i.e., no email requirement, and no “pay what you want” downloads).
 Last word of warning: if I have to download an entire album, or some kind of promotional “kit,” before I can even listen to a song, I am not going to do the download.
 I really want to be able to listen to something first.

 3. Emails that are promoting albums, without any clearly indicated individual songs to download, are usually ignored.

 4. It doesn’t matter how cool your video is, I can do nothing with emails that are only promoting videos.
 I know I am far outside the realm of conventional wisdom on this, but I don’t need to watch music.

-5. I do my best to listen to all submitted free and legal MP3s but I do not reply to “Did you listen to my music?” emails.
-Not trying to be rude but the volume of submissions rules this out.
+5. Not trying to be rude but the volume of submissions rules this out.
 Remember, I’m not getting paid for this.

 Bonus information for the extra attentive:

 * Resist the urge to promote to me via Twitter or Facebook.
-An email is necessary.
 I don’t look to social media for promotional messages and I prefer not to see them in my streams.

 * I really don’t like remixes, for whatever reason.
 Unless your name is Björk.